-- · through one or more broker-dealers;
+- through one or more broker-dealers;

 - · through underwriters; and

-- · directly to investors.
+- directly to investors.

-The selling unitholders may price the common units offered from time to time:
+The selling unitholders may price the senior subordinated series C units and the common units offered from time to time:

 - at market prices prevailing at the time of any sale under this registration statement;

 - · at prices related to market prices; or

 - · at negotiated prices.